 The MSM program is designed for current CPMs & CNMs, and is a research-based program aimed at nurturing the next generation of midwifery leaders, educators, and advocates.
 At the beginning of your program, you will work closely with the Graduate Dean to develop an Individualized Development Plan (IDP) that will help tailor your graduate studies.
 Coursework includes research methodologies, professional development topics (such as midwifery education, community mother and child health, holistic midwifery), critical studies in midwifery care, and fieldwork-based experiential learning.
 Additionally, you will complete a research-based thesis or non-thesis applied project, in which you will make an original, substantive contribution to midwifery care and maternal-child health.
 You will also engage in professional and academic experiences, such as conference presentations, graduate seminars, and opportunities for publishing.
 Your work in the graduate program will be guided by a MSM committee, consisting of one primary advisor and at least two additional MCU graduate faculty members.

-Eligibility for the MSM program is as follows: 1) must hold a Bachelor’s degree in any field; 2) must be a current CPM or CNM; and 3) must complete SOSC 2050 (Ethics & the Law) and STAT 2010 (Foundations of Evidence-Informed Care), or demonstrate course equivalency.
-These two courses can be completed at part of your graduate program.
+Eligibility for the MSM program is as follows: 1) must hold a Bachelor’s degree in any field; 2) must be or have been recognized as a midwife by regional, national or international certification or licensure.
+Traditional or community midwives without past or current proof of certification/licensure may choose to prepare a portfolio demonstrating the experiences and training they engaged to become a midwife; and 3) must complete SOSC 1010 (Equity and Anti-Oppression in Midwifery Care: Understanding Difference, Power, & Privilege), SOSC 2050 (Ethics & the Law) and STAT 2010 (Principles of Evidence-Informed Practice), or demonstrate course equivalency.
+These three courses can be completed as part of your graduate program.

-MSM graduation requirements include: completion of 32 academic credits as outlined for the MSM degree.
-At least 30% of these courses must be MCU courses if you are transferring in applicable credits.
+Completion of 32 academic credits as outlined for the MSM degree.
+At least 50% of these courses must be MCU courses if you are transferring in applicable credits.
 All courses must be passed with at least a C grade and a minimum, cumulative GPA of 3.0.
-You must also pass your written and oral defense, as determined by your committee.
+You must also pass your written and oral defenses, as determined by your committee.